nkabbara/nkabbara.github.io/tango/book/embody.md

 <span class="new-sub-section">What do dancers do?
 They dance.</span>

 What have I been doing for the majority of my tango time?
 I was stuck in learning mode.
 I wanted to be so good that when I went out there I could immediately impress (not necessarily others as much as myself).
 However, what I found out was that going into someone's embrace and being my true self comfortably is its own kind of practice.
 I needed to be in enough embraces and feel vulnerable enough times until I could understand what it meant to be at ease in my own skin.
-I was afraid of making mistakes, showing insecurity, and showing the lack of my musicality (improve this sentence).

 I invented elaborate learning systems that were going to make me ready for social dancing.
 Unbeknowst to me at the time, these were fear avoidance strategies camouflaged as necessary prerequisites to dancing.
 I went into them with an assumption that they would take a long time to complete because dance is a skill that required mastery and mastery takes a lifetime.
 What a comforting feeling it must have been for my subconcious to know that it will never have to face the inevitable.
 This artifivial barrier became clear to me when I heard a talk by Oliver Burkeman, author of Four Thousand Weeks address this directly.
 Burkeman says that the reason that habit building or elaborate learning systems get in our way is because the change we’re contemplating is actually rather scary or uncomfortable and treating it as a long-term incremental project is a convenient way to push the difficult stuff to another time.
 For example, maybe I just needed to go out there and dance with other people and make mistakes and look stupid and be OK with it.
 Instead, I just did what I was comfortable with.
 Here's an example of my learning plan at the time: The first part was weekly private lessons with an experienced teacher.
 The second part was group classes where I could reinforce my private lessons and expose myself to new teachers.
 The third was private practice with friends.
 The last part was going to milongas to apply all my learnings.
 I was thinking of milongas as spaces where I could apply my learnings not spaces where I could dance to express myself and connect.
 I didn't give myself the space nor the time to do what this whole thing was about.
 My private practice with friends was my favorite part of my program, but it had the feeling of being stuck in middle school forever.
 I started to noticed that we compensated for each other's weaknesses and things that worked in private didn't necessarily transfer to the dance floor.
 A big part of tango is being able to go up to a new person and within the first minute be able to negotiate a whole world of movement and sensation then enjoy our agreement for the rest of the tanda.
 Practicing with friends doesn't teach you that.
 The group classes and private lessons though they were beneficial, they lacked an important inquiry due to their self serving bias: are you going out there and dancing?
 In hindsight, I think every teacher should stop giving lessons after around two months of instruction until students can say that they had overcome their dance floor anxieties.
 Only on rare occasions did teachers ask me how my social dancing was going.
 My system also served as my safe place where I reverted whenever I felt inadequate.
 Whenever I hit some set back on the dance floor, instead of addressing it on the dance floor, I came back to my system and modified it in some way that would supposedly prevent a setback like that from happening again.
 Going to classes was a necessary part of growing as a dancer, but I was using it to keep me away from the dance floor.